Skip to content

 go install github.com/ctxloom/ctxloom@latest

-ctxloom remote sync
+ctxloom remote pull

 - name: AI Code Review